|151.02||State board of pharmacy.|

 (3) falsely assuming the title of, or falsely representing a person to be a manufacturer, wholesaler, pharmacist, practitioner, or other authorized person for the purpose of obtaining a legend drug.

 Subd.
-9. Nothing in this chapter shall prohibit the possession of a legend drug by an employee or agent of a registered analytical laboratory while acting in the course of laboratory employment.
+9. Exclusion for course of laboratory employment.
+Nothing in this chapter shall prohibit the possession of a legend drug by an employee or agent of a registered analytical laboratory while acting in the course of laboratory employment.

 Subd.
 10. Purchase of drugs for communicable diseases.
 The commissioner of health, in carrying out the duties of section 144.05, may purchase and distribute antituberculosis drugs, biologics, and vaccines to treat and prevent communicable disease.